China telcos weigh sharing 5G network to cut costs, potentially hurting Huawei

 The three Chinese telecom operators, all Hong Kong-listed, have said they will treat all vendors fairly in open tenders for their 5G buildout.

-China Tower Corp, the telecom tower company jointly owned and shared by the three mobile operators, said earlier this month that it had received client demands to install 65,000 5G base stations so far, a number that it expects to rise to 100,000 by the end of the year.
+China Tower Corp, the telecom tower company jointly owned and shared by the three mobile operators, said earlier this month that it has received client demands to install 65,000 5G base stations so far, a number that it expects to rise to 100,000 by the end of the year. ($1 = 7.0838 Chinese yuan renminbi) (Reporting by Sijia Jiang; Editing by Miyoung Kim and Muralikumar Anantharaman)